mongodb/specifications/source/unified-test-format/unified-test-format.rst

 unnecessarily, as doing so could cause the test runner to block indefinitely.
 This should not be a concern for ``iterateUntilDocumentOrError`` as iteration only continues until either a document or error is encountered.

+Test runners MUST ensure that this operation will not inadvertently skip the first document in a change stream.
+Albeit rare, this could happen if ``iterateUntilDocumentOrError`` were to blindly invoke ``next`` (or equivalent) on a change stream in a driver where newly created change streams are already positioned at their first element and the change stream cursor had a non-empty ``firstBatch`` (i.e. ``resumeAfter`` or ``startAfter`` used).
+Alternatively, some drivers may use a different iterator method for advancing a change stream to its first position (e.g. ``rewind`` in PHP).

 Special Test Operations